superlinked/VectorHub/docs/use_cases/node_representation_learning.md

 ## Conclusion
-From the results we can draw the following conclusions (on this dataset):
+From all of the results we can draw the following conclusions (on this dataset):
-1. LLM feature beat BoW features in all scenarios
+1. LLM features beat BoW features in all scenarios.
-2. Combining the text based representations with network structure results in an increased classification performance
+2. Combining the text based representations with network structure results in an increased classification performance.
-3. We achieved the best results using Node2Vec with LLM features
+3. We achieved the best results using Node2Vec with LLM features.

 Finally, we included some pros and cons for both node representation learning algorithms: